zimmerry/cs312-midterm/README.md

 docker compose up -d
 ```
 Congrats!
 Your Minecraft server is now running!
-You can connect to it from Minecraft by entering instance's public DNS into the server selection page, like this:
+You can connect to it from Minecraft by entering instance's public DNS as the Server Address  , like this:
 ```
-ec2-12-345-678-901.compute-1.amazonaws.com
+ec2-52-70-32-246.compute-1.amazonaws.com
 ```